Khvicha Kvaratskhelia: Napoli

 On 4 October, he scored his first Champions League goal in a 6–1 away win over Ajax.
 With another goal and an assist in the return leg a week later, Kvaratskhelia was named Man of the Match, and included in the competition team of the week.
 With three goals and an assist in February 2023, Kvaratskhelia was named Serie A Player of the Month for a second time, the first player to win the award multiple times in the same season.
 The next month brought him more recognition when he received another Serie A Player of the Month award, a similar trophy from Italian Footballers' Association and the Serie A Goal of the Month and Serie A Goal of the Season awards for a stunner scored in a 2–0 win against Atalanta on 11 March.

 On 4 May, following a 1–1 draw with Udinese, Napoli were confirmed as Serie A champions for the first time in 33 years.
 He finished the season as top assist provider with 10, and scored 12 goals, being awarded the Serie A MVP award at the end of the season, and the Champions League young player of the season.

 On 27 September, Kvaratskhelia got on the scoresheet in Napoli's 4–1 win over Udinese, ending his six-month goal drought.
 During this season he scored 10 more times, including one against Fiorentina on 17 May that was recognized by fans as Serie A Goal of the Month.
 His tally of 11 league goals and six assists were second best among the Napoli players after Victor Osimhen.

 On 10 October 2024, Kvaratskhelia was named Serie A Player of the Month for the fourth time, a record he shares with Roma's Paulo Dybala.
 On 16 January 2025, he announced his departure from Napoli in a video on social media.
 Many fans were angered by the decision, especially because Napoli were leading Serie A and on track to win their second league title in three years.
+On 23 May, Napoli won Serie A, and Kvaratskhelia became one of a select few players to win two league titles in one season.